bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     cd sc-libs
     mkdir -p lib usr/lib usr/include

-Copy over the binaries from the Seagate Central /lib directoryusing the name of a valid user on your Segate Central.
-In these examples we use the "admin" user.
-Note that after execution of this command you'll be prompted for the user's password.
+In these example we use the "admin" user to copy files from the Seagate Central.
+After executing each scp command you'll be prompted for the password for that username on teh Seagate Central.

+Note that when copying the include files the "-r" option is used to copy the sub directories as well.

     scp admin@NAS-1.lan:/lib/* ./lib/

-Next copy over the libraries in the /usr/lib directory

     scp admin@NAS-1.lan:/usr/lib/* ./usr/lib

-Finally copy over the header include files.
-Note the -r parameter in scp to copy subdirectories as well.

     scp -r admin@NAS-1.lan:/usr/include/* usr/include/

 ### Special library and header customizations